Stock Option Investing - Stock Option Trading Stock Option Newsletter - Stock Option Advice - Learn Options Trading

-This strategy is to realize a profit by making cash that is a net credit formed by the difference in a SOLD CALL price and a BOUGHT CALL price.
+This bear call spreads strategy is to realize a profit by making cash that is a net credit formed by the difference in a SOLD CALL price and a BOUGHT CALL price.
 While the stock goes down, the investor keeps the net credit (difference in premiums).

 Bear Call Credit Spreads SELL a CALL at or out of the money (lower strike price).